- How to recognize outdated methods that can be solved using technology.

-For Anderson, their service call process was developed before the technology existed to make things efficient.
+For the HVAC company, their service call process was developed before the technology existed to make things efficient.
 People became used to it and it never changed.
 When Hayden arrived, he started to break the procedure into a flowchart in order to identify each step.

 He then took that flowchart and superimposed it onto swimlanes.

 In BPMN (Business Process Model and Notation), swimlanes are a way to organize a workflow or business process.
 They are rectangular boxes, where each box represents a different participant in a business process.